Gkcloud5/Better-future/Learning/Linux/Routing/Routing Protocols.md

 ##### Convergence works:

 * **Detection:** Routers detect network changes, such as link failures or new router ad. this can be achieved through mechanisms like link monitoring, keepalive messages or neighbor notifications.
+* **Notification:** Routers inform their neighboring routers about the detected changes. this can be done by sending routing update messages, such as link state ad or routing information protocol.